endrefh/my_own_app_endrefh/README.md

 #### Which transports are calculated?
 Basically, all modes of transports are calculated, clustered into:
-• Air freight – different aircraft types and sizes
++ Air freight – different aircraft types and sizes
-• Ocean freight – container shipping, bulk shipping and liquids
++ Ocean freight – container shipping, bulk shipping and liquids
-• Inland ship freight – different ship types
++ Inland ship freight – different ship types
-• Road freight – truck types aggregated into size classes and emission standards, including/excluding ferry shares
++ Road freight – truck types aggregated into size classes and emission standards, including/excluding ferry shares
-• Rail freight – different rail sizes and types and emission standards
++ Rail freight – different rail sizes and types and emission standards

 #### Energy consumption allocated and calculated for a single shipment
 The basic principle of calculation relies on the metric weight of the shipment and the distance travelled (tkm).

-The principal calculation rule for the calculation of vehicle emissions is WTW energy consumption or emissions per transport = Transport Distance * mass of freight transported * (TTW energy consumption or vehicle emissions per net tonne km
-+ WTT energy consumption or emissions per net tonne km)
+The principal calculation rule for the calculation of vehicle emissions is WTW energy consumption or emissions per transport = Transport Distance * mass of freight transported * (TTW energy consumption or vehicle emissions per net tonne km +WTT energy consumption or emissions per net tonne km)

 The corresponding formulas are
 EMTi = Di* M* (EMVtkm,i + EMUtkm,i)